eddycak37/Homelab/README.md

 - Additional storage
    - Western Digital Black SN770 2TB on an external enclosure -> To use with my Nextcloud configuration

-Now I invite you to go to my next branch for the rest of my journey
+Now I invite you to go to my next repositories for the rest of my journey